Example scenario Ports & Marine Construction — quay wall and dolphin inspection

 Linked clusters: Sector Ports & marine construction · ROV inspection · ROV vs. Diver

-Three missions from three sectors — with identical demands for documentation depth and reproducibility.
+Three typical scenarios from three sectors — with identical demands for documentation depth and reproducibility.

 Linked clusters: Sector Ports & marine construction · ROV inspection · ROV vs. Diver